 With great pleasure, we’d like to introduce our Rebelle Featured Artist Kamila Stankiewicz.
 We had a great time talking with this skilled Poland-based illustrator about her love for both digital and traditional watercolors.

 Hello Kamila, we’re very pleased to talk with you today.
-Can you tell how has your art developed throughout the years?
+Can you tell us how your art has developed throughout the years?

 I draw since my early childhood and was never apart paper and pencil since then, as any artists do.
 My skills weren’t very appreciated in my preschool.
 It’s understandable that somebody who paints beyond lines when coloring the coloring pages can’t be good at drawing!
 My first meeting with watercolors (also in preschool) didn’t end up successfully.
 They were dull and spread on a sheet so quickly.
 I was too impatient to wait until they dry.
 I gave them a second chance after many years during my university studies and this time it was true love.
 Love at second sight. :)